 Chapter 3 – Testing the ability of Unmanned Aerial Systems and machine learning to map weeds at subfield scales: a test with the weed Alopecurus myosuroides (Huds).

 I refined the data collection methodology, and utilised calibrated multispectral image data.
 This data collection methodology was applied across two field seasons to generate the largest known dataset of labelled, remotely sensed weed imagery.
 I show how state of the art machine learning methods, when applied to this larger dataset result in the best performance, whilst modelling the full five-density states.
 I also examined if there are factors that limit the transferability of the models and assess if the date of mapping the field impacts model performance.
-I showed that time of visit between years and week of mapping has no effect on the performance of the model, suggesting that extensive in-season monitoring can potentially be undertaken.
+I showed that time of visit between years and week of mapping has no effect on the performance of the model, suggesting that extensive late in-season monitoring can potentially be undertaken.

 Chapter 4 – An assessment of the optimum VI for the classification of black-grass in UAS imagery and the ability of skilled observer’s compared to statistical models.